10 Western Snacks and Drinks Japan Made Its Own

 Where else can you bite into a Kit Kat that's bursting with the taste of strawberry cheesecake, or sip a Coca-Cola that promises digestive benefits?
 There's only one place and that's Japan!

-From Tokyo to Osaka, we discovered many of our favourite Western snacks and drinks completely transformed!
+From Tokyo to Osaka, we discovered many of our favourite Western snacks and drinks that were completely transformed!

 In this article, we'll explore ten of our favourite Western-origin snacks and drinks that have been reimagined in Japan.
 All these treats are a testament to Japan's creativity combined with its tastes and traditions.